na-na-hi/renget/archive/how2playba.md

 I'd recommend using Tactical Supports.
 They can carry a lot of the missions by themselves.

 If you hit a limit with your progression, switch over from normal to hard mode.
 Do the same until you hit a wall there.
 Alternatively, drain ur AP and get a few extra levels (1 AP = 1 XP) before trying the same stage again.
-You can refresh a hard node once a day for 3 extra sweeps.
+You can refresh a specific hard mission, or hard node, once a day for 3 extra sweeps.
 This is handy during rateup events, but generally not advised as it costs pyros.
 Farming a hard node for equipments is better than its normal counterpart.
 Don't ever farm for BDs, the drop chance (2-5%) is abysmal.